jonpalmisc/ibis/README.md

 > [!IMPORTANT]
 > The plugins expect that they have been installed via symlinks!
 This is done to
-> aovid having to install the package globally or configure your disassembler to
+> avoid having to install Ibis' Python package globally or configure your
-> use a virtual environment.
-If you wish to install them manually, replicate
+> disassembler to use a virtual environment.
+If you wish to install the plugins
-> what is done in the Makefile.
+> manually, replicate what is done in the Makefile.

 ## Troubleshooting